 #15 Bike in to Middle Fork

 OCT 21 – We’d hiked a mile or so back in to Middle Fork, but with a certain two-wheeled machine at my disposal I tried to get further back into the canyon.
-Made it about four, rocky miles but had a glorious time and had an awesome time.
+Made it about four, rocky miles but had a glorious time.
 Will definitely try to go further some day.

 #16 Top Secret